The IoT Academy is a Rotterdam-based company focused on given workshops to enterprises on disruptive and emerging technologies.

-The aim of the game is to learn players how to act on various form of data and get insight of the use of data.
+The aim of the game is to learn players how to act on various forms of data and get an insight into the use of data.
 This game had both a digital and a physical component, for which we developed the digital component.
+But how do you create a seamless experience, where corporate teams learn to act on big data?

 The Challenge: Seamless Digital Integration

-The challenge was to provide a solution that allowed to run the digital part of the serious game seamlessly along with the physical part.
-For this, it was required that the application could be used by various user groups (facilitators and players) and various screens (iPads, laptops and conference screens).
+The challenge was to provide a solution that allowed the IoT Academy to run the digital part of the serious game seamlessly along with the physical part.
+For this, it was required that the application could be used by various user groups (facilitators and players) and various screens (iPads, laptops, and conference screens).

 The Solution: a Versatile Application